 Formation, Innovation, Transport

-- An online decision making tool that allows teachers and trainers to quickly find the most appropriate modality for their needs (e-learning, virtual class, hybrid training, etc.) as well as the appropriate teaching methods and tools.
+- an online decision support tool enabling teachers and trainers to quickly find the most suitable distance learning modality for their needs.